MicrosoftDocs/azure-dev-docs/articles/ux-beta/python-postgresql-webapp/python-postgresql-webapp.md

 ---

 > [!TIP]
-> With Django, you can create users with the `python manage.py createsuperuser` command like you would with a typical Django app.
+> With Django, you can create users with the `python manage.py createsuperuser` command and use the account to access the `/admin` portion of the web site.
 For more information, see the documentation for [django django-admin and manage.py](https://docs.djangoproject.com/en/1.8/ref/django-admin/).
-Use the superuser account to access the `/admin` portion of the web site.
-For Flask, use an extension such as [Flask-admin](https://github.com/flask-admin/flask-admin) to provide the same functionality.
+For Flask, use an extension such as [Flask-admin](https://github.com/flask-admin/flask-admin) to provide similar functionality.

 ## 2 - Create a web app in Azure